vijilAI/vijil-phala-webinar/README.md

 2. **Test** it using Vijil Evaluate to find vulnerabilities
 3. **Fix** it by applying recommended Vijil Dome guardrails
 4. **Redeploy** the secured agent back to Phala
+5. **Test** deployed agents using the included chat UI

 The complete workflow shows how to move from an unguarded agent to a production-ready, secured agent using data-driven guardrails.
+A simple Streamlit chat interface (`chat-ui/`) is included to interactively test your deployed agents.

 ## 🎯 Quick Reference